What Is the Alternative Vaccine Schedule?

 The problem is that vaccine timing is critical, Fisher says.
 Shots are scheduled at the earliest possible age and at the stage when the vaccine will work best with the immune system, she says.

 “Let me give you a feel for why the schedule is the way it is.
 We know that a baby is born with the antibodies from the mother at the time of birth.
 During the last trimester of pregnancy, the immunoglobulin of the mom crosses the placenta and gets into the baby.
 The baby’s born with very good protection at birth for a lot of the dangerous organisms that we worry about,” she says.

-Melinda Wharton, MD, MPH, deputy director of the CDC’s National Center for Immunization and Respiratory Diseases, is aware that the large number of shots concerns parents.
+Melinda Wharton, MD, MPH, director of the CDC’s National Center for Immunization and Respiratory Diseases, knows that the large number of shots concerns parents.
 But, she says, "The biggest problem with spacing vaccines over a long period of time is that a child remains susceptible to disease longer than they need to.
 I wouldn’t want my children to be at risk of something that I could prevent."